PipedreamHQ/pipedream/docs/docs/destinations/sql/README.md

 The SQL API returns a JSON string that contains metadata on column names, and an array of arrays containing your results and their data types.

-The [same limits](#query-limits) governining SQL queries made in the UI apply to queries made using the API.
+The [same limits](#query-limits) governing SQL queries made in the UI apply to queries made using the API.

 ## Running SQL queries from a workflow